 Suggested Use: Ride to the BeltLine Westside Trail or Atlanta University Center.

 On the Georgia State University campus, the Relay bikes near the Georgia State MARTA station are on Piedmont Avenue.
-Merely turn right on Piedmont Avenue when exiting the station.
+Follow signs to the Piedmont Avenue exit to leave the station and turn right.

 Ready for a fun way to get the zoo?
 Bikes are at the entrance to the King Memorial MARTA station and are a great way to get to nearby attractions.

 Follow the signs to Inman Park after getting off the train to reach bikes on station property.